 Invitation for voluntary self-identification

 At both the job-application stage and after a job offer has been made, the employer should invite applicants to voluntarily self-identify as a person with a disability.
 Current employees should be invited to self-identify at least once every five years.
 It is important to note that this invitation to self-identify does not conflict with the ADA.
 Title I of the ADA (which focuses on employment) has always allowed employers to collect certain disability information from applicants and employees when specific guidelines are followed.
 Those who choose not to self-identify should not be penalized.
 All self-identification information must be kept separate from other personnel records and cannot be available or used for any employment decision that could lead to adverse impact (such as hiring or performance review).
 Prescribed language must be used to invite applicants and employees to self-identify.
 A form for voluntary self-identification can be found at the OFCCP website.
-For more information on self-identification and disclosure, go to this document by the US Equal Employment Opportunity Commission.

 Create partnerships to recruit individuals with disabilities